 Lastly – I thought that the larger than usual hang hole at the end of the handle was a great touch.
 Very useful when you want to de-clutter your cupboards!

-For me, the best grill pan for gas stoves is the All-Clad E7954064 Square Grill Pan.
+When it comes to grill pans for gas stoves, I recommend the All-Clad E7954064 Square Grill Pan.
 It’s certainly the one that I would use on my hob.

 It is more expensive than others, but it’s high quality and comes with a limited lifetime guarantee.